Robert Wright, Baron Wright

 Robert Alderson Wright, Baron Wright, (15 October 1869 – 27 June 1964) was a British judge.
 A commercial barrister, he was a Justice of the High Court from 1925 to 1932, when he was directly promoted to the House of Lords as a law lord.
 Robert Stevens described him as "one of the few significant British appeal judges of the twentieth century."

 Early life and career

-Born in South Shields, Wright was educated at Trinity College, Cambridge, where he took a First and later held a prize fellowship.
+Born in South Shields, the son of John Wright, a marine superintendent, and his wife, Elizabeth Middleton (née Carr), he was educated at the town's Union British School in Waterloo Vale.
+He then worked with his father until 1893 when he went to Trinity College, Cambridge, where he took a First and was elected to a prize fellowship which he held from 1899-1905.
 He was called to the bar in 1900 by the Inner Temple and practiced at the commercial bar, having joined the chambers of Thomas Edward Scrutton.
 He also lectured on industrial law at the London School of Economics.
 He took silk in 1917.

 At the 1923 General election, he stood as the Liberal candidate in the Darlington constituency.
 The Liberals, who had not contested the seat at the previous election, were not expected to win and he came last.
 He did not stand for Parliament again.